Achen718/lawco-fe/README.md

-# LawCo AI – Frontend
+# LawCo – Frontend

-LawCo AI is an intelligent legal assistant web app that helps users analyze legal documents, ask legal questions, and get instant AI-powered insights.
+LawCo is an intelligent legal assistant web app that helps users analyze legal documents, ask legal questions, and get instant AI-powered insights.
 This frontend connects to an AgentOS backend to provide real-time AI conversations and document analysis.

 ---